 The official definition of domestic abuse covers individuals from the age of 16 years.
-However, there are occasions of familial abuse where the parent/victim is over the age of 16 years, but the child/perpetrator is under that age.
-As MARAC is victim focused, if the case is high risk, a referral of child to parent abuse should be made to MARAC.
+However, there are occasions of familial abuse where the parent/victim is over the age of 16 years but the child/perpetrator is under that age.

+Ordinarily cases involving children under 16 years of age would not be heard at the Multi agency risk assessment conference (MARAC).
+However, as the MARAC is victim focused, if the case is high risk, a referral of child to parent abuse should be made to MARAC.
 If they are not at immediate harm, please contact the Doncaster Domestic Abuse Hub if you want advice or support regarding a concern.

 The child perpetrator should be referred to Children's Services.
 It is important to note that whether a child is a victim or perpetrator of domestic abuse, a referral should be made to Children's Services.